dhoyle/splicedocs-jekyll/pages/DBaaS/Jupyter/JupyterGetStarted.md

 <img class="indentedTightSpacing" src="images/jupstoolbar.png" alt="image of the Jupyter notebook toolbar" />

-The following table describes the toolbar buttons:
+You can hover over any of the icons in the toolbar to disp
 <table>
     <tr>
         <td><img src="images/ZepToolbarIcon1.png" class="icon36" /></td>